nhannguyen95/startup-preparation/elastic-search/notes.md

 - Field-length norm: how long is the field which was searched?: Longer field, less relevant - a term appear in a longer field is one of a larger set, so less relevant.

 Relevance in Elasticsearch is calculated using TF/IDF in combination with other factors.

+**Compound Queries** is a more complex query built out of relatively simple ones.